onesteinbv/addons-onestein/l10n_nl_tax_statement/README.rst

 Installation
 ============

-This module depends from module account_tax_balance available at https://github.com/OCA/account-financial-reporting.
+* This module depends from module account_tax_balance available at https://github.com/OCA/account-financial-reporting.
+* This module also depends from module date_range that is supported as of postgresql 9.2 or later versions.

 Configuration
 =============